How Much Does the Gosaikunda Trek Cost? Full Breakdown

 Guided Trek (all-inclusive)7 - 10 Days$750

-It’s also a key point to consider the Gosaikunda Trek Difficulty, where the trail covers steep ascents and high altitudes that may need additional preparation or a lengthy itinerary, which can affect overall costs.
+It’s also a key point to consider the Gosaikunda Trek Difficulty, as the trail features steep ascents and high altitudes that may require additional preparation or a longer itinerary, which can impact overall costs.

 What permits do you need, and how much do they cost

-Every trekker needs two main permits for the Gosaikubda Trek:
+Every trekker needs two main permits for the Gosaikunda Trek:

 • Langtang National Park Entry Permit